-The Company completed its acquisition of Signode on April 3, 2018, which is reported as the Company's Transit Packaging segment.
-The Transit Packaging segment includes the Company's global consumables and equipment and tools businesses.
-Consumables include steel strap, plastic strap and industrial film and other related products that are used in a wide range of industries, and transit protection products that help prevent movement during transport for a wide range of industrial and consumer products.
+The Transit Packaging segment includes the Company's global industrial and protective solutions and equipment and tools businesses.
+Industrial and protective solutions includes steel strap, plastic strap and industrial film and other related products that are used in a wide range of industries, and transit protection products used for a wide range of industrial and consumer products.
 Equipment and tools includes manual, semi-automatic and automatic equipment and tools used in end-of-line operations to apply industrial solutions consumables.